TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 Download and install assets
 ***************************

 #.
 Download the database dump and assets from GitLab.
-They can be found `here <https://git-t3o.typo3.org/t3o/typo3.org/pipelines>`_.
-On the right site, you will find a downloadbutton to get the latest "Artefacts".
+They can be found `here <https://git-t3o.typo3.org/t3o/typo3.org/builds/artifacts/assets/download?job=dump-assets>`_.
 Get this download and copy the folder `fileadmin` to the folder `html`
 #.
 Import the DB.sql provided with the Artefacts into your local DB

 ***************************